Mahmoud-56/ChIP-seq/README.md

 Public data set from two papers were used in this analysis:

 - Genome-wide association between YAP/TAZ/TEAD and AP-1 at enhancers drives oncogenic growth.
 	Francesca Zanconato et.al.
 2014.
-Nature Cell Biology.Transcription factor YAP1 ChIP-seq
+Nature Cell Biology.
-	data in MDA-MB-231 breast cancer cells from this paper will be used.
+	Transcription factor YAP1 ChIP-seq data in MDA-MB-231 breast cancer cells from this paper will be used.

 -	Nucleosome positioning and histone modifications define relationships between regulatory elements and nearby gene expression in breast epithelial cells.
 Suhn Kyong Rhie et.al.
 2014.
 BMC Genomics.